Wyck Rissington

 Wyck Rissington is a village and civil parish in the picturesque Cotswold hills of Gloucestershire, England.
 The village is located 1.5 mi north-east of Bourton-on-the-Water.
-The name 'Wyck Rissington' translates from the Saxon as "A building of special significance on a hill covered with brushwood".

 Wyck is one of four Rissington villages along with Great, Little and Upper Rissington.

+Name

+Rissington was recorded in the Domesday Book as Risedune, coming from the Old English hrīsen + dun meaning 'hill covered with brushwood'.
+Wyck Rissington is attested from 1236 as Wik Risindon, with wīc meaning 'farm' or 'village'.

 Local features and characteristics

 The village is spread out along a long central village green of about half a mile from end to end.
 It is regarded as being an unspoilt Cotswold village with a number of attractive traditional-style Cotswold stone dwellings.
 Other features of note include a duck pond and Victorian drinking fountain, both situated on the village green.

 Stone House Garden is a notable local garden which is open to the public by appointment.

 The village hall, of traditional Cotswold stone, was built in 2005 and hosts a range of community events.

 The long-distance Oxfordshire Way footpath runs through part of the village.